-Cut your Side Panels to size as indicated in the diagram below.
+Cut your Side Panels to size as indicated in the diagram above.

 We will begin constructing the interior panels: I have made this so easy for you in the way I have designed this.
 You don’t need a table saw to create Dadoes, or a stopper on your drill for Shelf Bracket holes…it’s just plain easy.
 Cut your interior panel pieces to size (this will be mirrored on the opposite side) and attach as outlined to the outside panels.
 Mark out the area for your shelf standards.
 Follow the instructions on the shelf standards for attaching to the panels.